Turkey with a Baby or Toddler

 Getting to Turkey with a Baby or Toddler

-There are many airports you can choose to fly into.
-The flight tickets we purchased had us coming into the Sabiha Gokcen International Airport.
-Regardless of where you fly into, we recommend taking a taxi or Uber to your hotel or Airbnb.
-Driving and parking in Istanbul is a bit difficult to do considering the millions of local residents living there.
+There are many airports in Turkey you can choose to fly into.
+The flight tickets we purchased had us flying into the Sabiha Gokcen International Airport, near Istanbul.
+Regardless of where you fly into, we do not recommend driving to your hotel or Airbnb.
+Driving and parking in Istanbul can be difficult, especially with the city’s size, traffic and limited parking.

 Taking a taxi was the most convenient option for our family of five, but prices for fares are all over the place making it worth it to ask multiple drivers what their trip to your destination will cost.
 While we did use Uber, the drivers typically charge more than what the app shows, so it’s best to confirm the price with your driver before you get into the car.